FelixOpolka/FelixOpolka.github.io/_pages/about.md

 After graduating in 2018, I enrolled in a master's degree at the **University of Cambridge** where I am continuing my research on machine learning methods.

-In my free time I have always enjoyed writing and I have headed my high school's student newspaper for many years as well as the student council's newspaper during my time in Munich.
+In my free time, I enjoy writing and I headed my high school's student newspaper for many years as well as the student council's newspaper during my time in Munich.
 Besides that, I enjoy running, hiking, and skiing.